-How to protect your car in crazy weather
+How to keep your car safe in a storm

 There’s rough weather on the radar, and there sits your pride and joy: outside in unpredictable elements, with no garage or carport to protect it.
 Damn.